Last Updated on November 1, 2021 – 6:39 am

 Employee engagement is the means by which organizations seek to motivate employees to stay committed to corporate goals and give their best on every work-related task.
 It describes how much employees are committed to their job and the effort they put in to perform their responsibilities.

 A workplace that encourages employee engagement produces a more motivated and productive workforce than others that don’t.
-Where employees lack mental and emotional connection to their work, their teams, and the organization, employee engagement is low and vice versa.
+Where employees are lacking in mental and emotional connection to their work, their teams, and the organization, employee engagement is low and vice versa.

 However, “employee engagement” is not the same as happiness, satisfaction, or any similar-sounding concepts.
 For one, happiness is short-term, temporary, and not a long-term measurement.
 On the other hand, employee engagement is long-term, a deep connection to the organization.